Annotated Bibliography

 Inverting an NN (linear) from queries.
 Great theory.
 Unclear about feasibility in production.

-Roth 2019 — Statistical Test for Detecting Adversarial Examples
+Roth 2019 — Detecting Adversarial Examples

 Roth, Kevin, Yannic Kilcher, and Thomas Hofmann.
 “The Odds are Odd: A Statistical Test for Detecting Adversarial Examples” In International Conference on Machine Learning, pp. 5498-5507.
 PMLR, 2019.